vbillys/writing/IROSPaper-TENCON.md

 ## Leg Identification

-In this paper, we proposes a leg identification that build based on the principle of circle geometric fitting, but instead of giving a crisp output, our algorithm calculates the confidence of a segmented cluster to be considered as a leg.
+A leg identification that build based on the principle of circle geometric fitting is proposed.
+Instead of giving a crisp output, our algorithm calculates the confidence of a segmented cluster to be considered as a leg.
 The confidence will then be used in the tracking algorithm to determine the decay rate of the tracker.
 Another addition is the algorithm could also identify a joint dual leg, where the two legs of a person standing could be very close to each other and seen as one large cluster by the sensor.

 ### Leg Segmentation